 At this point, you now know why privacy curtains are important and how to clean them.
 Be sure to follow the cleaning guidelines mentioned above—change them whenever dirty, after a patient leaves, or when the need arises.
 Finally, it's best to opt for disposable drapes due to their added benefits and overall functionality.

-We're a leading supplier and installer of fabrics, blinds, bedding, tracks, and disposable hospital curtains in the UK.
+Direct Fabrics is a leading supplier and installer of fabrics, blinds, bedding, tracks, and disposable hospital curtains in the UK.
 If you need a supply of NHS-certified curtains, get in touch with us today to see how we can help!